mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_client_encryption_get_crypt_shared_version.rst

 Returns
 -------

-A pointer to a nul-terminated character array string designating the version of crypt_shared_ that was loaded for ``enc``.
+A pointer to a null-terminated character array string designating the version of crypt_shared_ that was loaded for ``enc``.
 If no crypt_shared_ library is loaded, the returned pointer will be ``NULL``.
 The pointed-to array must not be modified or freed.
 The returned pointer is only valid for the lifetime of